Adjustments for neurodiversity Reasonable adjustments at work

 • having extra time to plan out work

-For example, an employee working in a garage is dyspraxic and has ADHD.
+For example, a worker in a garage is dyspraxic and has ADHD.
 They use a colour-coded wall planner to help them break down tasks.
 They have a 10 minute check-in with their boss each morning to go through the plan for the day.

 Sensory overload